 Conclusions and Endnotes

-You don’t have to have a degree in medieval history to create a low-fantasy campaign, but you do need to do some homework if you’re going to develop a believable environment.
+You don't have to have a degree in medieval history to create a low-fantasy campaign, but you do need to do some homework if you're going to develop a believable environment.
 The key to any low-fantasy campaign is starting with feudal history, and if you can grasp what makes feudal wheels spin, you'll understand where and how to add just enough of the fantastic to create a believable and dynamic low-fantasy setting.

-- This really is true, though the author’s undergrad degree is in Medieval Lit., so this is, admittedly, a loaded statement.
+- In the spirit of full disclosure, the author's undergrad degree is in Medieval Literature., so this is an admittedly loaded statement.